Trademark vs. Copyright: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Even with all the differences, there are similarities between a trademark and a copyright.

 Both a trademark and a copyright are intellectual property.
 Intellectual property is any creative work, including work in an intangible form.

 Patent: A patent is another type of intellectual property protection.
 A patent most often protects scientific inventions and industrial designs.
 To be eligible for a patent, the invention must do something or have a function.
 A patent is registered through the USPTO.

 Identifying the unauthorized use of intellectual property is easier if the intellectual property is registered.
 When you apply to register a trademark, the USPTO investigates whether that image or trademark is already in use.
 This is why it's important to register your trademark when you begin or even before you use it.

 Application of Law

 As the world becomes more and more digital, intellectual property laws struggle to keep up.
 Law changes more slowly than the rest of the world.
-There are wide-ranging protections for both copyright and trademark.
+There are wide-ranging protection for both copyright and trademark.
 Unfortunately, what is protected under those laws can be disputed in the changing digital marketplace.

 Which Do I Need?

 Depending on what asset you are trying to protect, you might need a copyright, a trademark, both, or even some other type of intellectual property protection.
-There can be significant overlap between trademarks and copyrights.
+There can be a significant overlap between trademarks and copyrights.
 It's better to have more protection than necessary than not enough.

 If you're not sure whether you need a copyright or a trademark, consider consulting with an intellectual property lawyer.
 You can easily hire an intellectual property lawyer on UpCounsel for a small fee.